Part 13 of 12 in the Engineer’s Interpretability Sequence.

 I think that Anthropic’s new SAE work has continued to be like lots of prior high-profile work on mechanistic interpretability – it has focused on presenting illustrative examples, streetlight demos, and cherry-picked proofs of concept.
 This is useful for science, but it does not yet show that SAEs are helpful and competitive for diagnostic and debugging tasks that could improve AI safety

 I feel increasingly worried about how Anthropic motivates and sells its interpretability research in the name of safety.
-Today’s paper makes some major Motte and Bailey claims that oversell what was accomplished like “Eight months ago, we demonstrated that sparse autoencoders could recover monosemantic features from a small one-layer transformer,” “Sparse autoencoders produce interpretable features for large models,” and “The resulting features are highly abstract: multilingual, multimodal, and generalizing between concrete and abstract references.”
+Today’s paper makes some highly-generalized Motte and Bailey claims that oversell what was accomplished like “Eight months ago, we demonstrated that sparse autoencoders could recover monosemantic features from a small one-layer transformer,” “Sparse autoencoders produce interpretable features for large models,” and “The resulting features are highly abstract: multilingual, multimodal, and generalizing between concrete and abstract references.”
 The paper also made some omissions of past literature on interpretability illusions (e.g., Bolukbasi et al., 2021), which their methodology seems prone to.
 Normally, problems like this are mitigated by peer review, which Anthropic does not participate in.
 Meanwhile, whenever Anthropic puts out new interpretability research, I always see a laundry list of posts from the company and employees to promote it.
 They always seem to claim the same things – that some ‘groundbreaking new progress has been made’ and that ‘the model was even more interpretable than they thought’ but that ‘there remains progress to be made before interpretability is solved’.
 I won’t link to any specific person’s posts, but here are Anthropic’s posts from today and October 2023

 If interpretability is ever going to be helpful for safety, it will need to be useful and competitive in practical applications.
 This point has been made consistently for the better part of a decade (e.g. Ananny and Crawford, 2016Lipton, 2016Doshi-Velez and Kim, 2017Miller, 2018Krishnan, 2020Rauker et al., 2022).
-Despite this, it seems to me that Anthropic has so far not applied its interpretability techniques to practical tasks and show that they are competitive.
+Despite this, it seems to me that Anthropic has so far not applied its interpretability techniques to practical tasks to show that they are competitive.
 Instead of testing applications and beating baselines, the recent approach has been to keep focusing on streetlight demos and showing lots of cherry-picked examples.
 I hope to see this change soon.

-I don't think that SAE research is misguided.
+I don't think that SAE research is entirely misguided.
 In my post, I pointed out 6 things that I think they could be useful for.
 Meanwhile, some good recent work has demonstrated proofs of concept that SAEs can be useful on certain non-cherry-picked tasks of practical value and interest (Marks et al., 2024).
 I think that it's very possible that SAEs and other interpretability techniques can be lenses into models that can help us find useful clues and insights.
-However, Anthropic's research on SAEs has yet to demonstrate practical usefulness that could help engineers in real applications.
+However, Anthropic's research on SAEs has yet to demonstrate practical usefulness over baselines that could help engineers in real applications.

 I know that members of the Anthropic interpretability team have been aware of this critique.
 Meanwhile, Anthropic and its employees consistently affirm that their work is motivated by safety in the real world.
 But is it?
 I am starting to wonder about the extent to which the interpretability team’s current agenda is better explained by practical safety work versus doing sophistical safety washing to score points in social medianews, and government